Bayesian statistical framework for identifying strongly lensed gravitational-wave signals: Statistical framework

 \section{Statistical framework}

-In order to differentiate strongly-lensed \gls{GW} signals from \gls{GW} signals that are not lensed, we adopt a Bayesian statistical framework where we introduce two models/hypotheses\footnote{We will use the word model and hypothesis interchangeably throughout the \this{}.} that we want to compare, namely the lensed hypothesis $\lensedhyp$ and the not-lensed hypothesis $\notlensedhyp$.\footnote{The not-lensed hypothesis $\notlensedhyp$ is often referred as the unlensed hypothesis, denoted by $\mathcal{H}_{\rm U}$, in literature.
-Here we reserve the meaning of \emph{unlensed} for effects due to lensing being reverted.} In the following we will elaborate on what we mean by the two hypotheses, and model the data generation processes under the two different hypotheses using hierarchical Bayesian modeling.
+In order to differentiate strongly lensed \gls{GW} signals from \gls{GW} signals that are not lensed, we adopt a Bayesian statistical framework where we introduce two models/hypotheses\footnote{We will use the word model and hypothesis interchangeably throughout the \this{}.} that we want to compare; namely, the lensed hypothesis $\lensedhyp$ and the not-lensed hypothesis $\notlensedhyp$.\footnote{The not-lensed hypothesis $\notlensedhyp$ is often referred as the unlensed hypothesis, denoted by $\mathcal{H}_{\rm U}$, in literature.
+Here we reserve the meaning of unlensed for effects due to lensing being reverted.} The framework applies for $\Ntrig \geq 1$, where $\Ntrig$ is the number of \gls{GW} events under consideration, unlike much of previous work \cite{Haris:2018vmn, Hannuksela:2019kle, McIsaac:2019use, Liu:2020par, Dai:2020tpj}.
+In the following we will elaborate on what we mean by the two hypotheses, and model the data generation processes under the two different hypotheses using hierarchical Bayesian modeling.